Spaced RepetitionMemoryAudiobooksLearning Science

 Start Building Your Knowledge Base

 Spaced repetition isn't just about remembering facts—it's about building a knowledge base that compounds over time.
-Each book you listen to with Summit doesn't just add new information; it connects to and reinforces what you've already learned.
+Each book you review well does not just add new information; it connects to and reinforces what you have already learned.

 Your brain is already doing the hard work of processing audio information.
-Summit just ensures that the valuable insights stick around long enough to change how you think and act.
+A good recall workflow can make valuable insights easier to revisit before they disappear.

 Ready to stop forgetting what you learn?
 Your future self will thank you for making the switch to intentional, retention-focused audio learning.